TheDreamLabUK/logseqSpringThing/docs/overview/architecture.md

 - **VRControls**: Handles VR-specific controls and interactions.
 - **WSService**: Manages the WebSocket connection and message handling.
 - **DataManager**: Manages the graph data structure and updates.
-- **LayoutEngine**: Computes the force-directed layout of the graph.
 - **SpaceMouse**: Handles input from Spacemouse devices.
 - **NostrAuth**: Manages Nostr-based authentication and user sessions.
 - **SettingsStore**: Centralized settings management with persistence and validation.